altertek/altertek.org/src/en/pages/partners.md

 ## We support
 - [World Cleanup day France](https://www.worldcleanupday.fr): We ensure the IT management
 - [Zero Waste France](https://www.zerowastefrance.org): Support for the democratization of Nextcloud in the association
-- [Alternatiba](https://alternatiba.eu): Maintain infrastructure during climate camps
+- [Alternatiba](https://alternatiba.eu): Help on the infrastructure during climate camps

 ## We are sponsored by
 - [Updown](https://updown.io): They offer us their [monitoring solution](https://updown.io/#pricing)